I spend a lot of time here talking against herd behaviour; against the reflexive urge, we all have to copy and to cluster – particularly in business.

-Naturally if you have the opportunity to do similar to this then grab it – but it’s pretty unlikely.
+Naturally, if you have the opportunity to do something similar to this then grab it – but it’s pretty unlikely.
 This leaves you with one final option…

 In these scenarios one-dimensional eco brands become vulnerable to their more sophisticated successors:

-Brands who use eco characterises to enhance a consumer centric offering.
+Brands that use eco characterises to enhance a consumer-centric offering.

 (You can read a similar dynamic in the transition from the Prius to Tesla as you can from The Body Shop to Lush).